 There are three criteria for Junior qualification and ranking for National Team matches that represent MRPC.

-- High Power Rifle League : Attend a minimum of four (4) 200 yd and four (4) 300/600 league nights which combined provides experience of four 80 rnd XC matches prior to each year’s Nationals.
+- High Power Rifle League : Attend and shoot a minimum of four (4) 200 yd and four (4) 300/600 league nights which combined provides experience of four 80 rnd XC matches prior to each year’s Nationals.

-- Sanctioned CMP & NRA matches: Attend within the same year as Nationals a minimum total of two MRPC hosted HP sanctioned NRA and/or CMP matches prior to Nationals.
+- Sanctioned CMP & NRA matches: Attend within the same year as Nationals a minimum of two HP sanctioned CMP and/or NRA matches prior to Nationals.

 - Nationals: Attendance at Nationals is set out as a primary goal of this program.